At home, at work, on the go! Lunette Menstrual Cups are designed to be simple and fuss-free period cups. Simply fold and insert. Done!

-Use the guide below and you’ll be a period ninja in no time.
+Use the guide below to learn how to insert a menstrual cup and you’ll be a period ninja in no time.

 Check that the air holes at the top of your cup are open.
 Wash your hands.

-Wash your Lunette with Feelbetter Cup Cleanser and rinse it carefully.
+Wash your Lunette Menstrual Cup with Feelbetter Cup Cleanser and rinse it carefully.

 Get comfy: you can insert the cup while sitting, standing or squatting.
 Spreading your legs will help with a successful and comfortable insertion.
 Relax.